 Black Gloves (aka; Ian Hill) became obsessed from an early age with the possibility of the supernatural, and with fantasy/Horror cinema in general.
 Cruelly, his evil parents would not allow him to watch those kinds of films — although, since he was far too scared at the time even to watch a whole episode of Jon Pertwee-era “Doctor Who” all the way through without cowering on the sofa behind a cushion every Saturday tea time, this was probably a perfectly reasonable decision on their part!
 Instead, he was forced to make-do gullibly swallowing-whole heaps of pulpy books about ghosts and ‘real-life’ haunted houses, eagerly snapped up each month from his school book club; while his favourite book from this period collected together a selection of black & white publicity stills of famous movie monsters, covering everything from the somnambulist in "The Cabinet of Doctor Caligari" to Boris Karloff’s portrayal of Frankenstein’s Monster and the Mummy, and onward to Christopher Lee's elegant Dracula.
 This book was pursued and re-perused with a page-thumbing intensity usually reserved by religious fanatics for their most sacred texts.

 Horroview’s unofficial Queen of the Back Catalog, Kelly particularly enjoys reviewing forgotten films, be they classics or schlock (or both).
 Her favorite directors include David Lynch, Terry Gilliam, Peter Jackson, Quentin Tarantino, the Coen Brothers, Sam Fuller, Ken Russell, and David Fincher.
 She also loves Pixar movies.
-Kelly’s eclectic cinematic tastes can probably be attributed to seeing and loving movies like Destroy All Monsters, The Last Wave, and Phantom of the
+Kelly’s eclectic cinematic tastes can probably be attributed to seeing and loving movies like Destroy All Monsters, The Last Wave, and Phantom of the Paradise in her formative years.

 Kelly also is heavy into reading and never goes anywhere without a book.
 Her reading crosses many genres and includes everything from Literature with a capital “L” to lowbrow trash.
 Favorite writers include Stephen King, Harlan Ellison, Larry McMurtry, Ray Bradbury, Cormac McCarthy, Terry Pratchett, James Ellroy, J. K. Rowling, C. S. Lewis, John D. MacDonald, Annie Proulx, and George R. R. Martin.